 The Business Council of Australia has outlined a five point plan for change to Australia’s vocational education system, which includes:

 - restoring VET’s role and status as a national economic priority;

 - a call for a more active coordination by the Federal government;

 - better integration between VET with schools, higher education and industry;

-- a clearer determination of how the system should support public providers and allow for more private providers in the market, underpinned by a risk-based regulatory framework; and
+- a clearer determination of how the system should support public providers and allow for more private providers in the market, underpinned by a risk-based regulatory

 - ensuring that funding incentives are right.

 I support the call for a more collaborative and integrated approach by the federal government, both in terms of commitment to funding and to create greater consistency across the sector nationally.